raphCode/master-thesis-muzero/approach.typ

 The turn output $w$ is trained like the !r $arrow(r)$, based on ground-truth labels given by the !g simulator during selfplay.

+@fig_raphzero_training shows this change by the added $w$ in the !env transitions and !dnet !preds.

 === maxn !MCTS